Staffordshire: Roads

 The county has relatively good links to the national roads network.
 Several major roads intersect the county, making it a popular location for commuters working in Birmingham.
 The M42 junction 10 is in Tamworth and the motorway heads southwest towards Birmingham.
-The M6 runs north through the county and junctions 10A-16 are in the county.
-The M6 Toll, the UK's first toll motorway, runs through the county with junctions in Weeford near Lichfield, Cannock and joins the M6 heading north towards Stafford.
+The M6 runs north–south through the county, which contains junctions 10A–16.
+The M6 Toll, the UK's first toll motorway, runs through the county with junctions in Weeford near Lichfield, Cannock and joins the M6 south of Stafford.

 The A5 and A34 run through the county.
 The former has been significantly widened to a dual carriageway at several sections, although much of it remains single carriageway.

 Air

 There are currently no airports with scheduled flights in the county, with the nearest ones being Birmingham, East Midlands and Manchester.
 Depending on the location, there is, however, Wolverhampton Airport in Bobbington and Tatenhill Airfield near Burton-upon-Trent, both of which are small airports catering for general aviation.